Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Some other ways to finance a startup include:

-• Home equity loans or HELOCs — If you own a home with at least 20% of equity, you could borrow against your home to help fund your startup, aka a second mortgage.
+• Home equity loans or HELOCs.
+If you own a home with at least 20% of equity, you could borrow against your home to help fund your startup, aka a second mortgage.
 Home equity loans or HELOCs tend to come with lower interest rates than other unsecured borrowing methods.
 But your home is collateral on the loan, so tread carefully.

-• Business grants — Startups with a mission, especially nonprofits, might want to look into business grants to get off the ground.
+• Business grants.
+Startups with a mission, especially nonprofits, might want to look into business grants to get off the ground.
 Like an investment, you don’t have to repay a grant.
 However, they can be highly competitive and require a lot of work.
 They also typically don’t get much higher than around $15,000, so you’ll likely need other funding methods to supplement it.

-• Credit cards — A credit card can be a great way to cover smaller expenses and manage your company’s spending since multiple people can have cards from the same account.
+• Credit cards.
+A credit card can be a great way to cover smaller expenses and manage your company’s spending since multiple people can have cards from the same account.
 Some of the top startup-friendly business credit cards have a 0% APR promotional period, making it a viable option for businesses that expect to be able to pay off what they spend within the first year.

-• Rollover for business startups (ROBS) — If you’re willing to borrow from your retirement plan, a ROBS might be a worthwhile investment for your startup.
+• Rollover for business startups (ROBS).
+If you’re willing to borrow from your retirement plan, a ROBS might be a worthwhile investment for your startup.
 It involves taking advantage of a tax loophole that allows your business to access these funds without paying a penalty if it’s the right type of corporation.
-You need to at least $50,000 in your retirement account to qualify and could face heavy fines, so many business owners opt to hire a third party to handle the details.
+You need at least $50,000 in your retirement account to qualify and could face heavy fines, so many business owners opt to hire a third party to handle the details.

 How to crowdfund a startup

 Some startups may choose to offer investors goods, services or equity in their company in exchange for funding.
 Crowdfunding also helps companies generate buzz and make connections with potential clients.
+You’ll have a few options:

 • Equity crowdfunding exchanges funds from investors for partial ownership of the company.
 You can raise up to $75 million, but fees can set you back as much as $100,000, and regulations are difficult to navigate.